sim4444/nginx_Sim/README.md

   sudo vim my_site.config
 ```

 - Step 10: Now paste the below script inside the newly created file my_site.config in directory /etc/nginx/sites-available/.
 Make sure the directory is correct and in this case, we are referrring to directory /var/www/my_site because it contains the file index.html which we created in step 8.
+We will do this so that the our index.html file is accessible so that it shows the content we want to see in web browser.
 ```
 server {
 	listen 80 default_server;